open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

     type: Available
 ```

-Once the ManifestWork is applied successfully, the `lastAppliedConfigSpecHash` of `ManagedClusterAddOn` and condition will be updated.
+The rollout controller then watches the `ManifestWork` and update the `lastAppliedConfigSpecHash` and `conditions`.
+When the 25% `ManagedClusterAddOn` is healthy, rollout manager will continue to update the remaining clusters.

 ```yaml
 apiVersion: addon.open-cluster-management.io/v1alpha1